sorgom/dstw/application/components/BAS/README.md

 -   do not provide any overflow protection

 SimpleStackArray
-keeps objects in the same order as the where added.
+keeps objects in the same order as they were added.

 StackArray
 -   can be sorted